The Rawhide Artist

 Bill Black has poured his life into refining a simple piece of horse gear called a hackamore.
 Although the device is rarely used anymore, it can teach a horse to work cattle with unusual brilliance, and beauty.

 “A small quiet drinking town with a cattle problem.”

 So says the sign over the Hart Mountain Store, in Plush, Oregon, which serves as the grocery, gas station, restaurant, and tavern in this remote town of 107 people near the state’s southern border.
-On this particular fall afternoon local cowboys—or “buckaroos” as they are often called in this high desert corner of the American West—are gathered around a circular table inside waiting on their hamburgers as they thaw out from a morning rounding up cattle among the greasewood, rabbit brush, and sage.
+On this particular fall afternoon, local cowboys—or “buckaroos” as they are often called in this high desert corner of the American West—are gathered inside around a circular table.
+They’re waiting on their hamburgers as they thaw out from a morning rounding up cattle among the greasewood, rabbit brush, and sage that surrounds this town.

 In the winter of 1978, Bill Black was just another out-of-work cowboy, slumming around Arizona looking for a job.
 The only employment he and a buddy could find involved wrangling a roll of barbed wire.“We was too proud of ourselves to build fence,” Black told me.
 “So we went to a slaughterhouse and we bought us two hides.
 They were fat and greasy, five bucks apiece.”